SimJunYou/CS2113T-TP-UG/UG.md

 # ra.VI User Guide
-1

 Welcome to the ra.VI User Guide!
 Choose a section from the table of contents on the left, or simply start reading from the introduction.
 This User Guide will give you step-by-step instructions to start your journey in planning out your NUS life.

 ## Introduction

 Repository Assistant with a Versatile Interface (ra.VI) is a desktop app for managing tasks, deadlines, and timetable, optimized for use via a Command Line Interface (CLI).
 If you can type fast, ra.VI can manage your tasks and timetable faster than traditional GUI apps.

 This user guide aims to provide you with a clear documentation of ra.VI's features.
-In addition, the quick start guide provides an end-to-end setup process to begin tracking your tasks and timetable with ra.VI.
+In addition, the quick start guide provides an start-to-end setup process to begin tracking your tasks, modules, and lessons with ra.VI.

 ### Product Overview